consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ```
 Checkpoints include in their payload the following data:
 - __`Source`__: The SubnetID of the subnet that is committing the checkpoint.
 The `SCA` checks that the right subnet actor is committing the checkpoint for the source to prevent forged checkpoints.
-- __`Proof`__: The proof of the state of the subnet that wants to be committed in the parent chain.
-In the reference implementation of the subnet actor we just includ the tipset for the epoch being committed, but this proof could be a snapshot of a test, a ZK Proof, or any other piece of information that subnet's want to anchor in their parents chain.
+- __`Proof`__: The proof of the state of the subnet that is to be committed in the parent chain.
+In the reference implementation of the subnet actor we just include the tipset for the epoch being committed, but this proof could be a snapshot of a test, a ZK Proof, or any other piece of information that subnets want to anchor in their parent's chain.
 - __`Epoch`__: Epoch of the checkpoint being committed.
 The epoch must be a multiple of `CheckPeriod`.
 - __`PrevCheck`__: `CID` of the previous checkpoint committed.
 - __`Children`__: Slice of checkpoints from children propagated in the corrsponding checkpointing window.
 - __`CrossMsgs`__: Metadata of all the messages being propagated in the checkpoint.
 This metadata includes the source, destination and `CID` of the messages.
 Every `CrossMsgMeta` gets updated with every new checkpoint on its way up the hierarchy aggregating messages with the same destination building a tree of linked message digests with different sources but same destination.
-Thus, every subnet only sees the message aggregation (i.e. the digest of all the subnets childrens CrossMsgMeta list) of its childs.
-Any subnet looking to know the specific messages behind the `CID` of a `CrossMsgMeta` -- which will be the case for the destination subnet of the messages, see [cross-net messages](#cross-net-messages) -- only need to send a query message leveraging the [Subnet Content Resolution Protocol](#Subnet-Content-Resolution-Protocol "Subnet Content Resolution Protocol") for the cross-msg `CID` to the corresponding pubsub topic of the source subnet.
+Thus, every subnet only sees the message aggregation (i.e. the digest of all the subnet's children's CrossMsgMeta list) of its children.
+Any subnet looking to know the specific messages behind the `CID` of a `CrossMsgMeta` -- which will be the case for the destination subnet of the messages, see [cross-net messages](#cross-net-messages) -- only needs to send a query message leveraging the [Subnet Content Resolution Protocol](#Subnet-Content-Resolution-Protocol "Subnet Content Resolution Protocol") for the cross-message `CID` to the corresponding pubsub topic of the source subnet.

 > TODO: Add a figure of how `CrossMsgMeta` are aggregated?